 An art movement formed during the First World War in Zurich in negative reaction to the horrors and folly of the war.
 The art, poetry and performance produced by dada artists is often satirical and nonsensical in nature.
 Read more.

-For reasons that may be clear already, dada has very little application in architecture, or even art.
+For reasons that may be clear already, Dada has very little application in architecture, or even art.
+But it does reveal the greatest concentrated nihilism of the era.
 Its great flourishing is in poetry.
 Hear from one of its main protagonists how to write a dada poem: